portworx/px-docs/run-with-k8s.md

 You can configure PX to influence where Kubernetes schedules a container based on the container volume's data location.
 When this mode is enabled, PX will communicate with Kubernetes and place host labels.
 These labels will be used in influencing Kubernetes scheduling decisions.
 To enable this mode, you must add a scheduler directive to the PX configuration as documented below.

-### Create a kubernetes.yaml configuration file
+### Provide access to kubernetes

+A kubernetes.yaml configuration file is needed to allow PX to communicate with Kubernetes.
 This configuration file contains the necessary information for PX to communicate with Kubernetes.
 This file needs to be located at `/etc/pwx/kubernetes.yaml`

 ```
 # cat /etc/pwx/kubernetes.yaml